 You have to know that God is your security, that he does not change even when everyone else has.

+With your identity.
 Who are you?
 Who are you in Christ?
-If you are dealing with insecurity, most likely you have no idea who you are in Christ, or you forgot somewhere along the way and need a little reminder:
+If you are dealing with insecurity, most likely you have no idea who you are in Christ, you forgot somewhere along the way and need a little reminder:

 You don’t need to question and compare yourself.
 You are where God wants you to be, and you are who God wants you to be, so stop telling Him he made a mistake.
 God doesn’t make mistakes.
 He loves you just the way you are.
 Every facet of you was made in His image.
 It doesn’t matter how you dress, how you look, what car you drive, or how big your house is…Jesus loves you no matter what.
 Recognize that you can never compare to anyone else and no one can ever compare to you.
 He didn’t design us that way.
 He created us in our own unique and beautiful way.
 Embrace it and work on being content with your portion.